Code-Society-Lab/resources/README.md

 # Resources

-A collection of resources built by members of the [Code Society](https://codesociety.xyz/).
+A collection of resources built by members of the Code Society, now accessible as a website for a better experience.

 ## Add an item to the list
 To add an item to the list, follow this [guide](https://github.com/Code-Society-Lab/resources/blob/main/CONTRIBUTING.md)